 - In a small saucepan melt the butter over medium heat until golden brown, about 3 minutes.
 Remove from heat and let cool.

 - In a large bowl mix the flour, oats, sugar, baking powder, baking soda, salt, and dried cranberries/golden raisins together.

 - Pour in the buttermilk, coconut cream, vanilla, and melted browned butter over flour mixture; fold together with a spatula until the flour mixture is just moistened.

 - Turn dough out onto a lightly floured surface and, using your hands, knead gently until the dough comes together (if the dough is a bit too wet, add additional flour one tbs. at a time)

 - Divide dough in half.
 Shape each half into a ball; flatten each ball into an 8-inch round.
-Cut each round into 4 pieces (See first photo).
+Cut each round in half and then each half into 4 pieces (See first photo).

 - On a parchment-lined baking sheet, add the scones (make sure to separate them by a few inches to prevent sticking).
 Brush tops with beaten egg, and sprinkle with a pinch of sea salt.

 - Bake scones until deep golden brown, about 20-25 minutes.

 - Remove from the oven and let cool for about 20 minutes.

 - Serve immediately or, keep in a container for up to a week.